jgbarbosa/vis/docs/intro_to_hpc/intro_to_hpc_05.md

 $ scancel jobid
 ```

-For more example scripts, see this directory on Maverick:
+For more example scripts, see this directory on Stampede 2:
 ```
 $ ls /share/doc/slurm/
 ```